streetgeorge/Electricity-Managment-System/README.md

 # Electricity-Managment-System
-This repository os for all modules concerning the PRG511S Group Assignment 2023 which is an application built in Java that functions as an electricity management system.
+This Repository is for all Modules concerning the PRG511S Group Assignment 2023
+>Which is an application built in [Java] that functions as an Electricity Management System.